derekatdwtech/open-source-articles/CONTRIBUTING.md

 ## Creating Articles
 1. Create a branch from the `master` branch with the pattern `article/*`
 2. In the category folder associated with your article create a dated series of folders
-    1. For example, if you're the first article in the sports cateogry on January 1st, 2022 then you need to create a folder called `2022` in the **sports** folder, then below that a folder named `01` for the first month of the year, and then a folder below that named `01` for the first day of the month.
+    1. For example, if you're the first article in the sports category on January 1st, 2022 then you need to create a folder called `2022` in the **sports** folder, then below that a folder named `01` for the first month of the year, and then a folder below that named `01` for the first day of the month.
 This helps us quickly organize our articles for searching.
 The structure would look like the below diagram:
     ```
     sports
     |_ 2022